ror-community/ror-site/README.md

 2. Open a pull request from dev branch against staging branch and merge to deploy to staging.ror.org
 2. Open a pull request from staging branch against master branch and merge to deploy to ror.org

-Deployment is handled by [Github actions](https://github.com/ror-community/ror-site/actions)
+Deployment is handled by [GitHub actions](https://github.com/ror-community/ror-site/actions)

 - **Build PR** action builds (no deploy) on pull requests
 - **Deploy Dev** action deploys to dev.ror.org on push/merge to dev branch